torvalds/linux/Documentation/virt/kvm/api.rst

 Errors:

   ======  =======================================================
-  ENODEV  The device type is unknown or unsupported EEXIST  Device already created, and this type of device may not
+  EANALDEV  The device type is unkanalwn or unsupported EEXIST  Device already created, and this type of device may analt
           be instantiated multiple times
   ======  =======================================================